ruchdesai/deutsche-bank-app/README.md

 ## NGRX Implementation

-I have created a separate branch for NGRX implementation `feature/ngrx`. reason for separate branch is because I haven't had opportunity to work with NGRX commercially yet, but this is something am looking to learn and work on.
+I have created a separate branch for NgRx implementation `feature/ngrx`, reason for separate branch is because I haven't had opportunity to work with NgRx commercially yet, but this is something am looking to learn and work on.

+Didn't want to break the working example on master so created separate branch.

-I did manage to implement NGRX but with hard coded region `europe`. if given even time to train and look through courses am sure i can easily grasp the knowledge and make it work for you.
+I did manage to implement NgRx to the best of my knowledge, if given time to train and look through courses am sure I can easily grasp the knowledge and optimise the code further.

-I do have theoritical understanding on NGRX as to what it's used for and why we shoukd use it.
-But practical is still work in progress and won;t be long before I have a complete knowledge of the NGRX library.
+I do have theoretical understanding on NgRx as to what it's used for and why we should use it.
+But practical is still work in progress and won't be long before I have a complete knowledge of the NgRx library.

 ## Development server